Brothel: United States

-From 1911 to 1913, the United States Department of Justice undertook the task of collecting information on the numbers of prostitutes in brothels in order to use this information against the much-feared "White Slave Traffic".
+From 1911 to 1913, the United States Department of Justice counted the numbers of prostitutes in brothels to use the data against the much-feared "White Slave Traffic".
 This effort collected information from 318 cities of 26 Eastern states.
-It estimated about 100,000 women to be working in brothels at the time, yet some estimated the total number of prostitutes to be as high as 500,000.
+It estimated about 100,000 women to be working in brothels, yet some estimated the total number of prostitutes to be as high as 500,000.

 During the late nineteenth century, brothels in the United States were no secret.
 George Kneeland articulated his growing concern about the organized sex business in America well, saying that prostitution had grown into a "highly commercialized and profitable business that penetrated the deepest recesses of the political, cultural and economic life of the city."
 Brothels were commonly referred to as "disorderly houses", and their residents were called by many names, some euphemistic—e.g., abandoned woman, bawd good-time daisy, fallen angel, fille de joie, jeweled bird, lady of the evening, shady lady, soiled dove, wanton woman, and woman of the town—and some less kind—e.g., hooker, slut, and whore.
 As the 19th century went on, prostitution as a profession became more common, rather than just occasionally necessitated soliciting.
 As a result of these changes, the way prostitution was practiced changed.
 Many prostitutes still practiced their trade independently, but the new class of professional prostitutes created a demand for a location to do their regular business, and the brothel served this purpose.

-Visitors could easily find disorderly houses by merely opening up the local or statewide directories, such as the 1895 Travelers' Guide of Colorado.
+Visitors could easily find disorderly houses by opening up the local or statewide directories, such as the 1895 Travelers' Guide of Colorado.
 This 66-page manual helped the interested client decide which brothel was right for him.
 These manuals did not attract by using euphemistic language, and though bold by standards of the time, were not crude.
 Some examples read: "Twenty young ladies engaged nightly to entertain guest", and "Strangers cordially welcome".
 In some areas, brothels simply could not be ignored.
 A nineteenth-century authority describes the city of New Orleans as such: "The extent of licentiousness and prostitution here is truly appalling and doubtless without a parallel in the whole civilized world.
 The indulgence and practice are so general and common that men seldom seek to cover up their acts or go in disguise."